Stability-AI/generative-models/README.md

 If you would like to access these models for your research, please apply using one of the following links:
 [SDXL-0.9-Base model](https://huggingface.co/stabilityai/stable-diffusion-xl-base-0.9), and [SDXL-0.9-Refiner](https://huggingface.co/stabilityai/stable-diffusion-xl-refiner-0.9).
 This means that you can apply for any of the two links - and if you are granted - you can access both.
-Please log in to your HuggingFace Account with your organization email to request access.
+Please log in to your Hugging Face Account with your organization email to request access.
 **We plan to do a full release soon (July).**

 ## The codebase